lmahanand/concurrent-api-rate-limiter/README.md

 # concurrent-api-rate-limiter

-After having cloned the app, the app could be started by running mvn spring-boot:run under /rateLimiter .
+After having cloned the app, the app could be started by either running mvn spring-boot:run under /rateLimiter or by directly running the class RateLimiterApplication.java.

 It will load all hotel data to cache from hoteldb.csv file.
 And it will also load api keys from apikeys.csv file.